Alemu2502/alx-low_level_programming/README.md

 # Conclusion

-This repository showcases the projects and exercises from the ALX System Engineering and DevOps course, focusing on various core concepts of C programming.
+This repository showcases the projects and exercises from the alx-low_level_programming course, focusing on various core concepts of C programming.
 By working through these projects, students gain practical experience with different aspects of low-level programming, preparing them for real-world system engineering challenges.